radcamp/radcamp.github.io/NYC2023/Part_II_files/fastqc.md

 * Will you choose to use `trim_reads` to remove low quality regions?
 If so what values?
 * Was there noticeable adapter contamination?

-### References
-Prates, I., Xue, A. T., Brown, J. L., Alvarado-Serrano, D. F., Rodrigues, M. T., Hickerson, M. J., & Carnaval, A. C. (2016).
-Inferring responses to climate dynamics from historical demography in neotropical forest lizards.
-Proceedings of the National Academy of Sciences, 113(29), 7978-7985.